 Basically, the Vortex Diamondback 3-9x40mm Dead-Hold BDC Riflescope has some of the same features as its in-depth reviewed brother, only slightly different intended applications.
 This scope is also covered by the Vortex VIP Lifetime Warranty.

 Nikon ProStaff Rimfire

 The Nikon ProStaff Rimfire Riflescope is another good product within the same range.
 This one is somewhat less expensive than the other ones in this review.
 This scope features fully multi-coated optics with 98% light transmission for maximum brightness of the image.

 The Nikon ProStaff Rimfire has 3x to 9x variable magnification; 1-inch tube diameter body; 3.6-inch eye relief; overall length of 12.4 inches, and weighs 19.2 ounces.
 Its maximum internal adjustment is 80 MOA.

-Unique to this scope are the integrated zero – reset turrets with spring loaded feature for quick and easy zero adjustments.
-The reticule is patented BDC with see – through ballistic circles for long range shooting and allow for normal sight image for medium range shootings where the cross hair acts as the aiming point.
+Unique to this scope is the integrated zero-reset turrets with spring-loaded features for quick and easy zero adjustments.
+The reticule is a patented BDC with see-through ballistic circles for long-range shooting and allows for a normal sight image for medium-range shootings where the cross-hair acts as the aiming point.

-The Nikon scope is protected by lifetime warranty applicable with a receipt of purchase.
+The Nikon scope is protected by a lifetime warranty applicable with a receipt of purchase.

 The turrets are also capped for additional protection.
-The scope has fully multi – coated lenses for increased light transmission, and bright, clear, crisp image.
+The scope has fully multi-coated lenses for increased light transmission, and a bright, clear, crisp image.

-The scope has low – glare black matte anodized finish.
-This scope is ideal for long range shooting.
+The scope has a low–glare black matte anodized finish.
+This scope is ideal for long-range shooting.
 The variable magnification comes very handy for big game shooting or when shooting varmint.
-The scope is sold with lens caps and cleaning cloth.
+The scope is sold with lens caps and a cleaning cloth.
 It is covered by the Vortex VIP Lifetime warranty.